-The Housing Authority is committed to nondiscrimination in housing and does not discriminate on the basis of race, color, religion, sex, national origin, age, familial status, and disability.
+The Housing Authority is committed to nondiscrimination in housing and does not discriminate on the basis of race, color, religion, creed, sex (including sexual orientation and gender identity), national or ethnic origin, age, familial or marital status, source of income, and disability/handicap.
+Housing Authority decisions are made without regard to actual or perceived sexual orientation, gender identity, or marital status.
 The Housing Authority complies with all federal, state, and local nondiscrimination laws, and with rules and regulations governing fair housing and equal opportunity in housing and employment, including: